karrot-dev/karrot-backend/README.md

 ./manage.py migrate
 ```

-The very first migration initializes your database.
-Thus, you will need to execute the above commands before you launch your backend for the first time.
+In particular, before you launch your backend for the very first time you will need to execute `./manage.py migrate` to initialize your database.

 # Contributing to karrot-backend